Kalshi vs Polymarket: Who Is the True King of the Prediction Market in 2026?

 How Can You Safely Participate in Event-Based Markets Using Bitget Wallet?

-Regardless of platform choice, asset security is critical.
-Using a non-custodial wallet like Bitget Wallet allows traders to maintain control over stablecoins and interact with on-chain event markets securely.
-In a prediction market environment where timing, liquidity access, and capital mobility matter, self-custody can provide both flexibility and protection.
+Regardless of the platform you choose, asset security is paramount.
+Using a non-custodial wallet like Bitget Wallet allows traders to maintain full control over stablecoins and interact with on-chain event markets securely.
+In prediction markets, where timing, liquidity access, and capital mobility are critical, self-custody provides both flexibility and protection.

 Why Use a Non-Custodial Wallet for Prediction Markets?
 (Detailed Guide)